 Finding EU list entries

-- To view all EU draft list entries, go to the document library and search selecting document type 'Herbal - Community list entry'.
+- To view all EU draft list entries, go to Herbal: European Union list entry

 - To view all final EU list entries adopted by the European Commission, refer to the European Commission's webpage on herbal medicinal products.